Data4Democracy/metadata-for-democracy/README.md

 ## Accessing services running in containers

-In order to avoid conflict with other databases running in development,
+In order to avoid conflict with other databases running in development, PostgreSQL is exposed on port 5550 on the host machine.
+The webhook and API are running on ports 8079 and 8080 respectively.

 To run the snapshot script, navigate to the snapshot subdirectory and execute